 Curtis Longtime Sleeping, a Browning native and member of the Blackfeet Nation, recently was recognized in a ceremony at the University of North Dakota to honor UND students who'd won national scholarships or awards.

-Curtis, who graduated from UND in 2017, taught English in Korea during the 2018-19 academic year through the Fulbright U.S. Student Program.
-The Fulbright program is the largest U.S. exchange program, offering opportunities for students and young professionals to undertake international graduate study, advanced research, university teaching, and primary and secondary school teaching worldwide.
+Curtis, who graduated from UND in 2017 with a Bachelor’s degree in communication, was awarded a Fulbright ETA grant to teach English in Korea during the 2018-19 academic year.
+After completing the initial grant period he accepted an offer to teach second academic year in South Korea.
+The Fulbright program is the largest U.S. ex-change program, offering opportunities for students and young professionals to undertake international graduate study, advanced research, university teaching, and primary and secondary school teaching worldwide.

 The program awards about 2,000 grants a year in all fields of study and operates in more than 140 countries worldwide.
 Fulbright U.S. Student alumni populate a range of professions and include ambassadors, members of Congress, judges, heads of corporations, university presidents, journalists, artists, professors and teachers.